-Warning: When this feature is used, all changes made by the current lock holder are lost!
+Warning: When the Steal Lock feature is used, all changes made by the current lock holder are lost!
+You may want to contact the individual before discarding their changes to prevent the loss of work.

 If other users have made changes to an artifact since you last loaded it, you can obtain the latest version from the server by clicking Refresh.